 Posted on July 30th, 2010 at 1:58pm.

-5 Responses to “Watch Disco & Atomic War Now!”
+5 thoughts on “Watch Disco & Atomic War Now!”

 This movie also shows that things in the indie film world are not as ideologically closed-off as people think.
 Things are changing and now films that criticize Communism, Socialism, Islamic terrorism etc. are finally being made and getting out there.
 The message is – if you do really good work like this, it will be accepted into major film festivals and it will be picked up for some form of distribution.
 I hope all our readers (and filmmakers!) take some hope from this.